brianhigh/big-file-types/Big_Data_File_Formats_Slides.md

 space but more time to read into memory.
 If the operations to be performed will consume too much memory, then MonetDBLite will also allow some of the calculations to be performed in SQL before loading the entire dataset into memory.
-Or, either file type can be subset during import to implement a "chunking" approach.
-So, if minimizing storage consumption is a priority, then we may prefer XDF, but if execution time or memory conservations are priorities, then we may prefer MonetDBLite.
+Or, either file type can be subsetted during import to implement a "chunking" approach.
+So, if minimizing storage consumption is a priority, then we may prefer XDF, but if execution time and memory conservation are priorities, then we may prefer MonetDBLite.

 It is quicker to import our data into a `data.frame` rather than converting to _data.table_ during or after import.
 But using the _data.table_ bracket-notation for some operations will be faster than performing those same operations with _dplyr_ functions.
 So, if we have lots of operations to perform in memory, it may be worth the overhead of converting data frame's to data tables in order to use the _data.table_ package.